fdazen/fda-documentation/payments.md

-- To record the transaction as a pyament, click on the green button _Pay Now_:
+- To record the transaction, click on the green button _Pay Now_:

 ![payments_9.png]({{site.baseurl}}/images/payments_9.png)